armmorin/strained/README.md

   After the workflow has finished with the calculation of the migration barriers, it is possible to jump in into every structure and analyze the evolution of their local environments, which happens through the [ce_nebs.py](https://github.com/armmorin/strained/blob/main/codes/ce_nebs.py) script.
 Here, we need to provide a few things like the name of the species at the A-site and the id of the migrating oxygen-ion, as well as a cutoff factor that defines the search limit for the metal-oxygen bonds.

-- **Optional: Expected Outcomes:**
+- **Expected Outcomes:**

-  A CSV file will be generated once the ce_nebs.py script is run, together with plots of the evolution of local coordination environments for each of the structures.
+  A CSV file will be generated once the `ce_nebs.py` script is run, together with plots of the evolution of local coordination environments for each of the structures.

 ## 🙏 References / Data Availability